Basic Elements of Clothing Design

 What's the Next Step?

 Before you create these dress, skirt or blouse styles, you'll need a well-fitting dress block.
-You can create one from a commercial pattern, or draft your dress block using your own measurements.
+You can create one from a commercial pattern, based on your own measurements and shape.

 Return to Clothing Patterns 101 Home Page